-Response: Thank you for this concern.
-As reviewer mentioned I actually can't use the classical grounded theory approach (theoretical sampling) and search for more purpose sampling, because FSU caregivers immigrants are a hard to reach group and it is empirically difficult to interview them and to map their characteristics and needs.
-Therefore, in theory building process I use an adaptation of the results and theories from existing MFPG/FSU immigrants literature.
-As recommended, I deleted the problematic reference of grounded theory (in the context of this study) and added the explanation about challenges in data collection in the new reflexivity section (page 10) and limitations of this study (page 24).
-In addition, I added some revision that the results were not only presented but also discussed with MH professionals as part of more collaborative dialogue that I managed with them (page 10, paragraph 1).
+Response: Thank you for raising this concern.
+As the reviewer mentioned, I could not use the classical grounded theory approach (theoretical sampling) and search for more purposive sampling because FSU caregiver immigrants are a hard-to-reach group; it is practically difficult to interview them and to map out their characteristics and needs.
+Therefore, during the theory building process, I utilized and adapted results and theories from the existing literature on MFPG and FSU immigrants.
+As recommended, I deleted the problematic reference to grounded theory (in the context of this study) and added an explanation of data collection challenges in the new reflexivity section (page 10) and in the limitations section (page 24).
+I also added more information about the data analysis process, such that the results were not only presented to the mental health professionals who ran the groups, but were also discussed with them; this was part of the collaborative dialogue that I engaged in with them (page 10, paragraph 1).

 5) You mentioned your background p.9 and said it facilitated your analysis, but you didn’t mentioned how it influenced the data collection, i.e the communication with the participants, the way they saw you.

-Response: As recommended, I added the detailed reflexivity section and it's influence on the data collection and analysis (page 10).
+Response: As recommended, I added a detailed reflexivity section, in which I discussed my influences on data collection and analysis (page 10).
 Participants : 6) You didn’t mention the steps you took to ensure that the sample can be reasonably compared to the target population.
 FSU migrants are an heterogeneous group, and I would like to know for instance : about the sample : were the 2 groups in the MFPG conducted by the same MH professional : if yes the study would be considered a monocentric one.
 Why did you choose only two centers?
 How many centers provide Russian-speaking MFPG in Israel? what is the socio-economic status of these 2 particular zones.
 Is it comparable to the other FSU populations in other cities ?

-Response: Following the reviewer’s suggestion I added more detailed information about the sample of FSU immigrants in this study, MH professionals, psychoeducation groups and FCC locations (page 7, paragraphs 1 and 3; page 8, paragraph 1) 7) - why did you select 18 people: How many people could have participated and didn’t reach you ? was it enough to reach saturation ?
+Response: Following the reviewer’s suggestion, I added more detailed information about the current study’s sample of FSU immigrants, as well as about the MH professionals, psychoeducation groups and FCC locations (page 7, paragraphs 1 and 3; page 8, paragraph 1) 7) - why did you select 18 people: How many people could have participated and didn’t reach you ? was it enough to reach saturation ?

-Response: 18 people are those who participated in Russian-speaking MFPGs and agree to participate in this study.
-It was enough for saturation and I added this point (page 9, paragraph 3).
+Response: The final sample of 18 participants refers to those who participated in Russian-speaking MFPGs and agreed to participate in this study.
+This sample size was sufficient to reach saturation; this point was addressed on page 9, paragraph 3.

 8) To give some hint to the reader about the centrality of the five processes, you should state how many people on 18 mentioned each process.

-Response: As recommended, I added this valuable information before each presented process (for example page 11, paragraph 2).
+Response: As recommended, I added this valuable information before I presented each process (for example, in the second paragraph on page 11).

 9) Why didn’t you include the 6 fathers?

-Response: There are no fathers who participated in MFPGs and agree to share their experiences in individual interview.
-However, because it is very difficult to outreach them, I recommended to try to recruit the fathers as well other caregivers (siblings, spouses) in the future studies (page 24, paragraphs 2-3).
+Response: There were no fathers who had both participated in MFPGs and agreed to share their experiences in an individual interview.
+However, I recommend that future studies attempt to recruit fathers, as well other caregivers (e.g., siblings, spouses) (page 24, paragraphs 2-3).

 About the target population: 10) - what proportion of the FSU migrants of this generation are fluent in Russian ( if the percentage is low, then less people would be able to benefit from Russian-speaking MFPG)